FrankHong1/Jekyll-site/_posts/2024-08-04-Runge-kutta-solver.md

 ### RK4 in python
 Intuitively thinking, we might just go and define a bunch of functions.
-But considering the relatively complex structures and the fact that the method requires 4 values each iteration, it is much cleaner and efficient to create a class.
+But considering the relatively complex structures and the fact that the method requires 4 values at each iteration, it is much cleaner and efficient to create a class.

 ```
 class RK_4: